dainst/idai-field/desktop/src/manual/manual.en.md

 ##### List fields

-Fields of the input types "Single line text (list)”, "Checkboxes”, "Dating", "Dimension”, "Bibliographic reference” and "Composite field” can contain several entries.
+Fields of the input types "Single line text (list)", "Checkboxes", "Dating", "Dimension", "Bibliographic reference" and "Composite field" can contain several entries.
 An array is therefore entered for these fields.

 ##### Datings